amissemer/dockerbash/README.md

 Purpose
 ----

-Provide a way for Windows users to use Bash scripts along with docker, docker-compose and docker-machine commands.
+Provide a way for Windows users to use Bash scripts along with docker, docker-compose and docker-machine commands (`latest` default tag).
+The AWS CLI is also included in the `aws` tagged image.

 Usage
 ----